nasa/cumulus-dashboard/README.md

 Then follow the steps noted above to build the [dashboard locally](#build-the-dashboard) or [using Docker](#quick-start).

-It is also possible to visit the repository at https://github.com/nasa/cumulus-dashboard/releases and download the source code bundle directly without cloneing the repository.
+It is also possible to visit the repository at https://github.com/nasa/cumulus-dashboard/releases and download the source code bundle directly without cloning the repository.

 ## Run the dashboard

 ### Run the dashboard with hot reload
 During development you can run the webpack development webserver to serve the dashboard while you are developing.
-When you run the dashboard this way, the compiled code in `./dist` is ignored, and the soruce code is served by the webpack-dev-server, which will watch for changes to the source and recompile as files are changed.
+When you run the dashboard this way, the compiled code in `./dist` is ignored, and the source code is served by the webpack-dev-server, which will watch for changes to the source and recompile as files are changed.
 Make sure you have [installed the requirements](#install-requirements) and then:

 ```bash
 APIROOT=http://<myapi>.com npm run serve